dvanoni/notero/PRIVACY.md

 not transmitted anywhere else.

 As part of the synchronization process, user-generated Zotero item data may be transmitted to Notion.
-These may include but are not limited to: notes, tags, and custom fields.
+These may include but are not limited to notes, tags, and custom fields.
 Data saved in Notion is subject to [Notion terms and privacy][].

 The Notero plugin does not communicate with any services other than Notion and the OAuth proxy service.